kens-visuals/ping-coming-soon-page/README.md

 ### What I learned

 It was a fun and simple project, the layout was really easy to put together.
 I was already familiar with the functionality, it reminded me of Base Apparel project.
 So I didn't specifically learn anything new, but I definitely practiced a lot of things from the last project, specifically `clamp()`.
-I'm really excited about the new functions and property that CSS comes up with.
+I'm really excited about the new functions and properties that CSS is coming up with.
 I can't wait for `subgrid` to be available on all the browsers, so we can build layouts more easily.

 ### Useful resources